Creating a homeowners association violation letter

 There are many reasons why homeowners fail to comply with association rules and regulations.
 Sometimes it’s due to conscious rebellion.
 Other times, it’s because of simple absent-mindedness.
 Or, perhaps the owner didn’t even know they were breaking a rule.

 Whatever the cause, it’s always a good idea to approach the situation with a goal to help the owner – not shame or blame them.
-Before the board takes formal action against the homeowner, consider an informal talk with the owner first.
+Before the board takes formal action against the homeowner, consider an informal talk with them first.
 A face-to-face visit or a phone call to give the homeowner a friendly reminder of their obligations is a great way to initiate contact.

 Every HOA will have a different process for addressing violations; some may issue fines after one formal notice, others may be required to issues multiple warnings before a formal notice is given.
 Whatever the process may be, make sure the association follows it closely.